May, Macron strike border security deal at UK summit

-SANDHURST, United Kingdom: Prime Minister Theresa May and her French counterpart Emmanuel Macron agreed a new border security deal on Thursday, through which the UK will pay more to France to stop migrants trying to reach British shores.
+SANDHURST, United Kingdom: Prime Minister Theresa May and her French counterpart Emmanuel Macron agreed a new border security deal on Thursday (Friday in Manila), through which the UK will pay more to France to stop migrants trying to reach British shores.

 May also confirmed the loan of the Bayeux Tapestry from France, a historic work depicting the Norman conquest of England which she said would come to Britain in 2022 for the first time in over 900 years.